kwonjs/usda_sugar/README.md

 Data notifies people of inconsistencies, but they don't tell the full story.
 I wonder if there have been certain **policies or laws** that explain why these dates saw the highest rates of production or availability or why there was a drop after these years?

 The data showed interesting results when I organized them from A --> Z (least to greatest) instead of Z --> A (greatest to least).
 While I expected earlier years to have *less* production or per capita availability of corn sweeteners (especially because the population was smaller then), **2013** - a fairly recent time relative to the years in this dataset - was actually the year with the 5th lowest per capita availability for HFCS.
 The same question emerged: Are there certain **policies or laws** that explain this discrepancy?

+Interrogating this data past "filtering" it was somewhat unsuccessful.
+Pivot tables don't reveal much else about the data that filtering could, but they do enable the creation of clean graphs (below is a pivot table of per capita availability of all corn sweeteners).

+!!!
+ATTACH IMAGE OF pivottable_notmuch !!!!

 ### Visualizations from my merged dataset

-I decided
+One visualization compares the **per capita availability** of **all corn sweeteners** per pound vs. the U.S. population for the years 1981-2013 (the span of years where data was available for ALL categories (production, imports, exports, per capita availability) for ALL corn sweeteners).

 <iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSjQYJanahYRgjMdP2bRpHYrrGwKR1pwsMcw9gPp77WAGtbg0Y0WN1f8t-ZUQUU0cSa7md7EkkEwfqA/pubchart?oid=841126474&amp;format=interactive"></iframe>